Updated on: 2/15/2019

-Black Ice and the Law
+Black Ice Accidents & The Law

 We hope this isn't a surprise for you but if you cause a car accident while on black ice: you're still at fault.
 Weather isn't an excuse.
 Weather affects everyone equally.
 The difficulty or preparation that one person needs to make, everyone needs to make (including the decision to drive in the first place).
 Good judgment is a prerequisite for driving.